mpette200/san_fran_waste/README.md

-## Machine Learning - Garbage Cleaning in San Francisco
+## Machine Learning - Street Cleaning in San Francisco

-This project attempts to apply machine learning to a data set containing details collected when garbage receptacles have been reported as overflowing.
+This project attempts to apply machine learning to a data set of street and sidewalk cleaning reports from the city of San Francisco.
 The data is publicly available from (https://datasf.org).

 Possible business cases might be:
-- Is it possible to predict locations and times when receptacles get full?
+- Is it possible to predict locations and times when cleanup is needed?
 This could help in assigning crews.
 - Some reports turn out to be false, might be useful if this could be predicted.
 - Do weather conditions have any effect?
 (Extra project to compare with weather data)

 ## Columns in the Data Set
 Description of the columns in the data set is in the table below.
-Basic exploratory data analysis (EDA) using Sweetviz can be found in (https://mpette200.github.io/san_fran_waste/sweetviz/SWEETVIZ_REPORT.html).
+Basic exploratory data analysis (EDA) using Sweetviz can be found in (https://mpette200.github.io/san_fran_waste/sweetviz/SWEETVIZ_REPORT_L.html).

 |    | Column Name         | Description                                                                                                                                                       | Type        |